Giuliano Frano: Sigma FC

 In 2017 and 2018, Frano played for League1 Ontario club Sigma FC.
 He was named to the league's All-Star Team and Best XI both seasons.

 Forge FC

 On February 7, 2019 Frano signed with Canadian Premier League club Forge FC.
 He made his debut for Forge in their inaugural game against York 9 FC on April 27, and scored his first goal for the Hamilton side against Pacific FC on May 8.
 On July 31, 2020 Forge announced Frano had departed the club to pursue personal business interests.

 Woodbridge Strikers

 In 2021 and 2022, he returned to League1 Ontario with the Woodbridge Strikers.

 International career

 On September 23, 2015 Frano was called up to the Canadian U23 squad for the 2015 CONCACAF Men's Olympic Qualifying Championship as an injury replacement for Mark-Anthony Kaye.

 Personal life

 Frano was born in Mississauga, Ontario to an Italian father and a Canadian mother.
+He attended Boston College where he studied finance.

+Beyond soccer, Frano co-owns a restaurant in Mississauga.